 I’ve often recommended on this blog, and in my Saturday Facebook post, making lists of what you are grateful for, what made you smile, and your accomplishments.
 Until I started posting these annual reviews, I never connected this exercise with those happiness lists.
 The lists in today’s post—what I read, watched, and listened to this year—all fit somewhere in the weekly happiness lists.
 Looking back at all I’ve learned, experienced, and enjoyed gives me a sense of accomplishment, a sense of gratitude, and makes me smile.

-Best of all were the trips we made to visit family and friends in Portland (Oregon), Washington (D.C.), London, Denver, and Detroit, vacations with friends and family to Amsterdam and Sicily, and the tons of time spent with family and friends locally.
+Best of all were the trips we made with, or to visit, family and friends in France and Spain, Portugal, Denver, and Detroit, and the tons of time spent with family and friends locally.

 As I do every year, I realize, as I write these words, what an amazing year it’s been.